marcelrienks/Prosperity/docs/product-requirements-document.md

 **Display Requirements:**
 - Sorted by date (most recent first by default)
-- Deposits shown with single account
+- Deposits shown with single account (green indicator)
+- Withdrawals shown with single account (red indicator)
-- Transfers shown with From → To account flow
+- Transfers shown with From → To account flow (orange indicator)
-- Color coding: Deposits (blue), Transfers (orange)
 - Currency displayed with amount
 - Responsive table (stacks on mobile)

 **Calculated Totals (displayed above or below table):**
 - Total Deposits (all accounts)
+- Total Withdrawals (all accounts)
 - Total Transfers (net should be $0 across all accounts)
-- Net Cash Flow by Account
+- Net Capital Contributed by Account: (Deposits - Withdrawals + Transfers In - Transfers Out)

 **Acceptance Criteria:**
-- [ ] All deposits and transfers displayed
+- [ ] All deposits, withdrawals, and transfers displayed
 - [ ] Sorted chronologically (newest first)
-- [ ] Type clearly distinguished (Deposit vs Transfer)
+- [ ] Type clearly distinguished (Deposit vs Withdrawal vs Transfer)
 - [ ] Transfer flow (From → To) clearly visible
 - [ ] Totals calculated correctly
 - [ ] Responsive design on mobile